 This site uses different types of cookies, including analytics and functional cookies (its own and from other sites).
 To change your cookie settings or find out more, click here.
 If you continue browsing our website, you accept these cookies.

 We collaborated with the Geospatial information firm,TerraVeta, to develop automation software for mapping aviation charts.
+Alteryx was essential to quickly accessing massive amounts of data and quickly find what we needed.
 Our goal was to save as much time as possible by extracting data from a large database, cleaning and transforming the information, and then accurately plotting the correct data onto the chart with perfect accuracy, freeing up valuable free time for aviation experts to focus on larger conceptual issues.
 WithTerraVeta'sexpertise in the aviation field and our excitement in tackling unique data and automation challenges, we successfully built a simple, intuitive system that converted a manual, time-intensive process into an automated, error-free solution.

 Describe the business challenge or problem you needed to solve